awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

-# Set up Replication<a name="CHAP_GettingStarted.Replication"></a>
+# Setting up replication for AWS Database Migration Service<a name="CHAP_GettingStarted.Replication"></a>

 In this topic, you set up replication between the source and target databases\.

 ## Step 1: Create a replication instance using the AWS DMS console<a name="CHAP_GettingStarted.Replication.ReplicationInstance"></a>

 To start work with AWS DMS, create a replication instance\.

 A *replication instance* performs the actual data migration between source and target endpoints\.
 Your instance needs enough storage and processing power to perform the tasks that migrate data from your source database to your target database\.
 How large this replication instance should be depends on the amount of data to migrate and the tasks your instance needs to do\.
 For more information about replication instances, see [Working with an AWS DMS replication instance](CHAP_ReplicationInstance.md)\.

 ![\[Create replication instance\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-create-replication-30.png)